-At its inception in 2011, PAIP had an ESMF which outlined the key steps and procedures in screening and assessment of environmental and social issues related to the PAIP (generally).
-The ESMF set out the principles, rules, guidelines and procedures to assess the environmental and social impacts.
-It contained measures and plans to reduce, mitigate and/or offset adverse impacts and enhance positive impacts, provisions for estimating and budgeting the costs of such measures, and information on the agency or agencies responsible for addressing project impacts.
-It defined roles and responsibilities, and provided guidance for the Implementing Agency (IA), Executing Agencies (EA) (respective country's ministries) and the respective countries Civil Aviation Authorities for developing the environmental and social safeguards documents in compliance with respective WB safeguards operational policies (namely OP/BP4.01, OP/BP4.12, OP/BP4.10) and respective country system environmental and social safeguards requirements.
-It has guided the preparation of this PESMP.
+This ESMP is a dynamic document which is updated as and when project scope, detailed designs2 or further information becomes available or when there are changes to the project which will impact on the public, thus creating a hierarchy of document versions as the project progresses.
+It contains measures and plans to reduce, mitigate and/or offset adverse impacts and enhance positive impacts, provisions for estimating and budgeting the costs of such measures, and information on the agency or agencies responsible for addressing project impacts.
+It defines roles and responsibilities and provided guidance for the Implementing Agency (IA), Executing Agencies (EA) and the Civil Aviation Authorities for developing the environmental and social safeguards documents in compliance with respective WB ESF Environmental and Social Standards (ESS) and respective country system environmental and social safeguards requirements.
+At any one time there is only one ESMP which is considered current and applicable to the project.
+As of October 2023, the August 2021 Version G of the MUA ESMP is considered superseded with this current version (ESMP Version K).